bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 You have to worry about fee management.
 You have to worry about fixing addresses that the coins ultimately flow into.
 So if you're a really, really big company, maybe you can do this and maybe you can eke out some security benefits.
-But if you're an individual or you know kind of a smaller operation it's really not as practical.
+But if you're an individual or, kind of a smaller operation it's really not as practical.
 So I've been kind of involved in various custody efforts including my own for a while and I've been thinking about how to use vaults and I did like a very simple implementation using `OP_CHECKTEMPLATEVERIFY`.
 And this makes vaults kind of more achievable, but there were still some downsides.
 Basically, `OP_CHECKTEMPLATEVERIFY` is just a way of saying, hey, we're going to lock these coins up and they're spendable into this particular set of outputs with like no signature or anything else.
 And it may be kind of counterintuitive, but you can use that to create these like pre-existing graphs of transactions that are allowable.